 - (b) Cord measurement.
-For the purposes of converting cords into Scribner volume: - (i) In stumpage value areas 1, 2, 3, 4, and 5 logs with an average scaling diameter of 8 inches and larger must be converted to Scribner volume using 400 board feet per cord.
-Logs having an average scaling diameter of less than 8 inches must be converted to Scribner volume using 330 board feet per cord. - (ii) In stumpage value areas 6 logs with an average scaling diameter of 8 inches and larger must be converted to Scribner volume using 470 board feet per cord.
-Logs having an average scaling diameter of less than 8 inches must be converted to Scribner volume using 390 board feet per cord. - (iii) A cord of Western Redcedar shake or shingle blocks must be converted to Scribner volume using 600 board feet per cord. - (iv) Firewood must be converted at a rate of 3 tons per cord. - (c) Cants or lumber from portable mills.
-To convert from lumber tally to Scribner volume: - (i) In stumpage value areas 1, 2, 3, 4, and 5 multiply the lumber tally for the individual species by 75%, and round to the nearest one thousand board feet (MBF); or - (ii) In stumpage value areas 6 multiply the lumber tally for the individual species by 88%, and round to the nearest one thousand board feet (MBF). - (d) Log scale conversion.
-Timber harvested in stumpage value areas 1, 2, 3, 4, and 5 which has been scaled by methods and procedures published in the "Eastside Log Scaling Handbook" must have the volumes reported reduced by eighteen percent.
-Timber harvested in stumpage value areas 6 and which has been scaled by methods and procedures published in the "Official Log Scaling and Grading Rules" developed and authored by the Northwest Log Rules Advisory Group, must have the volumes reported increased by eighteen percent. - (e) Timber pole and piling volume tables.
-Harvesters of poles or piles in need of the Scribner board foot volume for each pole or pile length and class: CONTACT THE DEPARTMENT OF REVENUE, SPECIAL PROGRAMS DIVISION, FOREST TAX PROGRAM TOLL-FREE 1-800-548-8829, or visit our website under http://dor.wa.gov/content/FindTaxesAndRates/OtherTaxes/Timber/default
+For the purposes of converting cords into Scribner volume: - (i) In stumpage value areas 1, 2, 3, 4, 5 and 9 logs with an average scaling diameter of 8 inches and larger must be converted to Scribner volume using 400 board feet per cord.
+Logs having an average scaling diameter of less than 8 inches must be converted to Scribner volume using 330 board feet per cord. - (ii) In stumpage value areas 6 and 7 logs with an average scaling diameter of 8 inches and larger must be converted to Scribner volume using 470 board feet per cord.
+Logs having an average scaling diameter of less than 8 inches must be converted to Scribner volume using 390 board feet per cord. - (iii) Western Redcedar shake or shingle blocks (RCS) shall not be converted to MBF and must be reported per cord. - (iv) Firewood must be converted at a rate of 3 tons per cord. - (c) Cants or lumber from portable mills.
+To convert from lumber tally to Scribner volume: - (i) In stumpage value areas 1, 2, 3, 4, 5 and 9 multiply the lumber tally for the individual species by 75%, and round to the nearest one thousand board feet (MBF); or - (ii) In stumpage value areas 6 and 7 multiply the lumber tally for the individual species by 88%, and round to the nearest one thousand board feet (MBF). - (d) Log scale conversion.
+Timber harvested in stumpage value areas 1, 2, 3, 4, 5 and 9 which has been scaled by methods and procedures published in the "Eastside Log Scaling Handbook" must have the volumes reported reduced by eighteen percent.
+Timber harvested in stumpage value areas 6 and 7 which has been scaled by methods and procedures published in the "Official Log Scaling and Grading Rules" developed and authored by the Northwest Log Rules Advisory Group, must have the volumes reported increased by eighteen percent. - (e) Timber pole and piling volume tables.
+Harvesters of poles or piles in need of the Scribner board foot volume for each pole or pile length and class: CONTACT THE DEPARTMENT OF REVENUE, FOREST TAX PROGRAM TOLL-FREE 1-800-548-8829, or visit our website under http://dor.wa.gov/content/FindTaxesAndRates/OtherTaxes/Timber/default